1. Is the Paralegal Program ABA-approved?

 9. What are the Paralegal Program employment rates?

-On average, approximately 75-90% of our graduates report finding paralegal or law-related positions within the first year of graduation from our paralegal program or go on to seek bachelor degrees and law school.
-Our employment rates vary each year with the state of the economy and the availability of paralegal positions.
+On average, approximately 75-90% of our graduates report finding paralegal or law-related positions within the first year of graduation from our paralegal program or go on to seek bachelor degrees and sometimes law school.
+Our employment rates vary each year with the state of the economy and the availability of paralegal or related legal positions.